 Prior to joining the firm, Bob practiced with Patterson, Belknap, Webb & Tyler LLP, where he focused on corporate law and corporate finance.
 He is a graduate of Georgetown University Law Center, where he was an Article Editor of the Georgetown International Environmental Law Review.
 Prior to law school, Bob spent more than a decade working in the oil and gas business in the Middle East, North Africa, the Asia-Pacific region, and South America in various petroleum engineering and management positions.

 Muriel Goldberg-Darmon is a partner in the firm’s Paris office.
 With more than 20 years of experience in financial markets and financial services in consulting and litigation, her practice focuses on advising listed companies and their managers, investment funds, insurance companies, and financial institutions on a wide range of regulatory and compliance issues, investigations, and corporate transactions.
-Muriel has significant experience in investigation, control, and sanction proceedings before the French financial market authority (AMF), in international cooperation with foreign regulators, including the Securities and Exchange Commission (SEC), the Financial Conduct Authority (FCA), and others, as well as in related court proceedings.
+Muriel has significant experience in investigation, control, and sanction proceedings before the French financial market authority (AMF) and the Banking Authority (ACPR), in international cooperation with foreign regulators, including the Securities and Exchange Commission (SEC), the Financial Conduct Authority (FCA), in cross-border investigations led by the U.S. Department of Justice (OFAC, FCPA, etc.), and others, as well as in related court proceedings.
 Her transactional experience spans M&A, tender offers, IPOs, and other securities issuances, and she also regularly advises on corporate governance, regulatory compliance, and financial communications matters.

 Lawrence T Gresser is the Managing Partner of the firm, which he co-founded in 2002.
 Larry's practice focuses on advising clients on complex commercial matters, including international litigation and arbitration, securities law, real estate litigation, partnership and LLC law, executive compensation, and private equity transactions.
 He serves as outside general counsel to a number of private companies and private equity funds.